aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 ```
 Worker node group name not specified.
 Defaulting name to md-0.
-Warning: The recommended number fo control plane nodes is 3 or 5
+Warning: The recommended number of control plane nodes is 3 or 5
 Worker node group name not specified.
 Defaulting name to md-0.
 Checking new release availability...
 NAME                     CURRENT VERSION                 NEXT VERSION